hanskrio/TI-4550/README.md

 # TI-4550
 This repository contains code for simulating heat pump control scenarios using reinforcement learning, developed as part of the TIØ4550 project thesis.
-Follow the steps below to set up the boptestgym environment and run simulations.
+Follow the steps below to set up the boptestgym environment.

 ## Setup Instructions for the project.